OneideLuizSchneider/OneideLuizSchneider/README.md

 ### Hi 👋

-I'm Oneide Luiz Schneider, I graduated in 2010 with a Bachelor’s Degree in Information Systems.
+I'm Oneide Luiz Schneider, I've graduated in 2010 with a Bachelor’s Degree in Information Systems.
 I have been working as a Software Engineer since 2010.
 I participated in projects for web, desktop, mobile, APIs, crawlers, e-commerce, system integrations, etc. \
 Currently, SRE | DevOps | Software Engineer and solve problems using Linux, containers, and cloud.